Hudu-Technologies-Inc/Hudu-Microsoft-Fabric-Sync/README.md

 This is the name you will reference from your table or between tables if reused

 ##### Command
-This is the HuduAPI powershell module command needed to get the initial, prefiltered data If you want to measure a subset of 'companies', for example, you'd use {Get-HuduCompanies}.
+This is the HuduAPI powershell module command needed to get the initial, prefiltered data.
+(See [HuduAPI PS Module](https://github.com/Hudu-Technologies-Inc/HuduAPI) for more infromation)
+For example, if you want to measure a subset of 'companies' you'd use {Get-HuduCompanies}.

 ##### Datatype
 This is the datatype that your schema will use in Fabric.
 These are accepted datatypes in Fabric